Morgawr/yokubi/src/Preamble.md

 # Preamble

 This guide will cover most of the grammar needed to understand basic japanese.
-It’s not going to go into too much detail, and it won't cover much vocabulary.
+It's not going to go into too much detail, and it won't cover much vocabulary.
 If you are reading this in a browser, install a dictionary lookup extension like [Yomitan](https://yomitan.wiki/) so you can easily look up the words in the example sentences.
 Some words are basically grammar, though, so they will come up in specific lessons.

 There are no exercises: